English, Bachelor of Arts

 - Literature - Emphasis

-- Rhetoric, Writing, and Digital Media Studies - Emphasis
+- Rhetoric and Professional Writing - Emphasis

 Through this plan, we seek to prepare you for any future that demands competence in literature, language, and writing.
 Our plans help you recognize the importance of logical thought in effective expression.
 They also help you strive for more persuasive or creative uses of English and appreciate the truth and quality of literature.